giannakuenning/j124-final-project/README.md

 ### Fan Relations and Traditions

 I was interested to see if the courtesy by players, coaches and front offices toward fan, has any relation to the championships/division titles/wins in the team's entire history.
-I found that there is no significant relationship between the fan relation score and tradition score for each team.
+[Using FiveThrityEight's data on GitHub](https://github.com/fivethirtyeight/data/blob/master/nfl-favorite-team/team-picking-categories.csv), I found that there is no significant relationship between the fan relation score and tradition score for each team.
 My hypothesis was that teams with higher fan relations would have a higher tradition score, however, this is not necessarily true.
 The 4 teams with the lowest fan relations have some of the highest scores for tradition, but there is no signficant relationship.

 ![This is a chart showing the fan relations score and tradition score for each team](relations-and-traditions.png)